grafana/grafana/docs/sources/developers/plugins/_index.md

 You can create plugins for private use or contribute them to the open source community by publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/).
 This catalog has hundreds of other community and commercial plugins.

-If you are a Grafana plugin developer or want to become one, this documentation is for you.
-Use it to get productive quickly, follow along with step-by-step tutorials, or you can refer back to it as you develop.
+If you are a Grafana plugin developer or want to become one, this plugin developer's guide contains the tutorials and reference materials to help you get started.

 ## Plugin basics